A Tale of David and Goliath

 - 78% of SOV was achieved despite McLaren and Polestar car launches and a Nikola fraud report scandal

-- Lucid was trending in the CNN Top 5 and Hypebeast Most Hyped (just below Nike and Louis Vuitton)
+- Trending spots in the CNN Top 5 and Hypebeast Most Hyped (just below Nike and Louis Vuitton)

 - 16 national and local broadcast airings including a CNBC documentary feature